branpk/sm64-spec/README.md

 sm64.json is a file containing descriptions for data structures in Super Mario 64.
 It includes:
-- struct definitions (WIP)
+- struct definitions
-- global variables and their types (WIP)
+- global variables and their types
-- functions and their types (WIP)
+- functions and their types
 - object fields (WIP)

 It is generated from the SM64 matching decomp, and as such will become more